-There has long been a debate about the crossover between traders and investors and those who like a flutter on sporting events.
+There has long been a debate about the crossover between traders and investors and those who like a flutter on sporting events through betting exchanges.
 On the face of it, there should be a synergy between the two groups but for whatever reason, that crossover doesn’t seem to materialise.

 Interactive Brokers have taken a slightly different approach to this issue and rather than trying to cross-sell financial trading to sports fans and vice versa the firm soft-launched a “ fantasy” sports betting service back in July.